appleboy/ssh-action/README.md

 ### Setting up a SSH Key

-Make sure to follow the below steps while creating SSH Keys and using them.
+Follow the steps below to create and use SSH Keys.
-The best practice is create the SSH Keys on local machine not remote machine.
+It is best practice to create SSH Keys on your local machine, not on a remote machine.
-Login with username specified in Github Secrets.
-Generate a RSA Key-Pair:
+Log in with the username specified in GitHub Secrets and generate an RSA Key-Pair:

 ### Generate rsa key